PSS (Packless Sealing System) Shaft Seals by PYI are modern mechanical face seal assemblies that replace a traditional rope-style packing gland.

 In the case of PYI Shaft Seals, the stationary surface is a carbon flange held in contact against a stainless steel rotor which turns with the shaft.
 The carbon flange is attached to the boat by a nitrile bellow which, with the help of water pressure, produces a constant contact between the carbon and the stainless steel ring.
 These type of seals are unaffected by engine motion or vibrations.

-The result is a 100% watertight and totally maintenance-free seal.
+The result is a 100% watertight and minimum maintenance required PSS shaft seal.
 They can be used on both power boats and sailboats.
 PSS Shaft seals are also known as dripless seal systems.

 Benefits of PYI Shaft Seals / PSS